 There are dumpsters located throughout the campsite for garbage.
 Be sure to clean up your campsite before you leave the site after the event.
 A messy campsite during the event can lead to an eviction.
-Upon arrival all campers will receive a garbage bag.
-When full, place it by the roadway, a clean up crew will remove it and replace your bag with a new one.
-This service is offered daily.
+When your garbage is full, place it by the roadway, a clean up crew will remove it.

 The most important thing to bring with you is common sense.
 Don’t bring items that are going to cause problems, or that you plan to leave behind.
 For a more complete description, please check the campsite regulations.
-The must up to date information can be found in the Big Valley Jamboree Information Brochure.
+The must up to date information can be found in the Big Valley Jamboree Festival Guide.